 The allowed collection goal for broodstock is 170 adult salmon, depending upon size and fecundity, collected from throughout the duration of the run to meet the smolt production/release goal of 225,000.
 The proportion of natural origin fish incorporated into the broodstock is based on the estimated run size and the Tucannon Spring Chinook Salmon Hatchery and Genetic Management Plan sliding scale.
 Additional jack salmon may be collected up to their proportion of the run with an upper limit of 10% of the broodstock.
-Returning Tucannon hatchery salmon were identified by coded-wire tag (CWT) in the snout or presence of a visible implant elastomer tag behind the eye.
-Adipose clipped fish are killed outright as strays.
+Returning Tucannon hatchery salmon were identified by coded-wire tag (CWT) in the snout.
+All adipose clipped fish captured at the trap are killed outright as strays.

-The TFH adult trap began operation in February (for steelhead) with the first spring Chinook captured on 1 May.
-Some adjustments were made at the trap in 2015 to increase fish attraction (boards removed at the bottom of the trap entrance).
-A series of temporary PIT tag arrays were installed below the adult trap, and within the fish ladder in 2015 to monitor fish behavior near the trap entrance, estimate passage delay, and potentially fallback.
-Of 62 total PIT tag detections, only five (8%) did not enter the fishway to the trap, and 89% passed the trap within one day (Todd Miller, WDFW, personal communication).
-Fallback was not apparent from the limited sample.
-State and Tribal Fisheries Managers were concerned about potential high pre-spawn mortality due to drought conditions so a portion of the fish trapped were held for adult outplanting closer to the onset of spawning (See Adult Outplanting Section).
+The TFH adult trap began operation in February (for steelhead) with the first spring Chinook captured on 10 May.
+State and Tribal Fisheries Managers decided to collect all Tucannon River returns that would not be used for broodstock and hold them at LFH for outplanting back into the river closer to the commencement of spawning (See Adult Outplanting Section).
+These measures were taken due to the high pre-spawn mortality rates observed in recent years.
+The majority of hatchery jacks were killed outright at the trap for fish management purposes.
 The trap was operated through September.
-A total of 879 fish entered the trap (271 natural adults, 14 natural jacks, 377 hatchery adults, and 217 hatchery jacks), and 101 natural (101 adults, 0 jacks) and 30 hatchery (30 adults, 0 jacks) spring Chinook were collected and hauled to LFH for broodstock (Table 2, Appendix B).
-Fish held for adult outplanting were given a right opercle punch and included 58 natural (57 adults, 1 jack) and 184 hatchery origin fish (165 adults, 19 jacks).
-Fish not collected for transport to LFH were given a left opercle punch and passed upstream.
-Adults collected for broodstock were injected with tulathromycin (Draxxin3) at 2.5 mg/kg and oxytetracycline at 22 mg/kg.
+A total of 595 fish entered the trap (116 natural adults, 11 natural jacks, 299 hatchery adults, and 169 hatchery jacks), and 55 natural (55 adults, 0 jacks) and 71 hatchery (71 adults, 0 jacks) spring Chinook were collected and hauled to LFH for broodstock (Table 2, Appendix B).
+Fish held for adult outplanting were given a right opercle punch and included 66 natural (57 adults, 9 jacks) and 264 hatchery origin fish (203 adults, 61 jacks).
+Fish not collected for transport to LFH were given a left opercle punch and passed upstream (25 total fish).
+Adults collected for broodstock were injected with tulathromycin (Draxxin3) at 2.5 mg/kg and oxytetracycline at 22 mg/kg, but fish held for adult outplants were not injected per WDFW Fish Health regulations.
 Broodstock and fish held for adult ouplanting were transported to LFH and received formalin drip treatments during holding at 167 ppm every other day at LFH to control fungus.